A Foregone conclusion?

 During my first impressions video, I counted at least eight layers of background and numerous layers in the foreground.
 Billowing smoke and waves of dust move between these areas.
 Dark and dreary is the early feeling of the game but then it opens up to this lively green forest, bright blue sky over a bridge, and the name FOREGONE appears.
 What a fantastic introduction.
 The game starts in the low, sad state of destruction and leads us through enemies to teach how to fight and then this beautiful scene.
 This is a stunner in the looks department, that’s for sure.
 I thought the game looked best played docked, as handheld mode didn’t look as smooth as it could be.

-Baddies have a crazy variety in their look, attacks, and what works best to take them down.
+Work out their pattern and best plan of attack to take them down.
 Certain small enemies spin around like a bladed top and using a ranged weapon is best.
 For LARGER baddies and controlling enemies, I opt for the hack and slash method.
 They are robust and round and produce an aura over their minions.
 BOSS BATTLES are big and the fights are some of my favourite parts of the game.
 I mentioned some earlier but the fights usually took me a few turns to defeat them.
 Each loss gave me more motivation to better control the Arbiter and learn the move set better.

 Sliding (or dash) is good in combat to avoid fire but can be used to find secrets as well.
 The classic double-jump feels natural in and out of fights.
 Air dash is one of my favourites and when used with the slide, makes the player look like a pro when navigating areas of play.
 I love that the game is linear and I don’t have to memorise maps or areas at all.
 A map is available to refer to in the pause menu but it’s not always needed.
 This game will not cause you to go back and forth to areas previously explored unless to look for secrets with newfound abilities.
 I LOVE THAT!
 On top of that, the player can teleport back to base in each area.
 When travelling from the base, the game automatically starts the cursor on the furthest point.
 Down on the menu is the furthest point to go, on the map it simply goes to the right.
 Straight forward action-packed fun with no messing around on navigation.
 Activate some switches, fight folks, teleport to the base and unload your goods to upgrade.
 A satisfying loop indeed.